 I’m a poet and instructor in the English Department at Douglas College.
 This blog is a series of posts I’ve written over the years on poetry and its relation to witness and making; lyric and DNA; opsis + melos; poets Philip Larkin to Pat Lowther; an Iron age horsewoman; Wyatt; miscellany.
 My most recent book, Ledi (Book*hug 2018) was a finalist for for the 2019 Raymond Souster award.
 I was longlisted for the 2019 CBC Poetry Prize for my poem “Desolation.”
 You can find some reviews of Ledi here and here. 🙂 You can also see my most recent interview, about “Paper Birch,” which won The Fiddlehead’s 2019 Ralph Gustafson prize for best poem.

 My next book is A thin fire runs through me, a sequence of short poems offering readings of the I Ching, or Book of Changes.
 Excerpts from this manuscript have been published by Qwerty and longlisted under the title “Sweetgum (7 readings of the I Ching)” for the 2018 CBC Poetry Prize.
-It will appear with Icehouse Press (Goose Lane Editions) in the not too distant future (~2022).
+It will appear with Icehouse Poetry (Goose Lane Editions) on 28 March 2023.

-My current project has the working title, Tell me, where do we go from here?
-It consists of a series of poems on wildfire, the boreal, the polar vortex, the Blackmud, the Whitemud, Desolation Peak, Widgeon, Say Nuth Khaw Yum; followed by a long sequence called “Seeds” that documents organisms and human artefacts offering resilience in the face of climate change.
+My current project, A blueprint for survival, will appear with Guernica Editions in Spring 2024. consists of a series of poems on wildfire, the boreal, the polar vortex, the Blackmud, the Whitemud, Desolation Peak, Widgeon, Say Nuth Khaw Yum; followed by a long sequence called “Seeds” that documents organisms and human artefacts offering resilience in the face of climate change.
 Some of these have been published recently or are forthcoming in: Anthropocene (AHIP); ISLE: Interdisciplinary Studies in Literature and Environment; Ecocene: Cappadocia Journal of Environmental Humanities; Cold Mountain Review; and Otoliths magazine.
-I also have a guest blog out on the subject of ecopoetics with The Town Crier, blog for The Puritan magazine.
+I also have a guest blog out on the subject of ecopoetics with The Town Crier, for The Puritan magazine.